ssibm/iks-custom-ingress/README.md

   Enter __:wq__ to exit and apply changes.

 ##### Verify ALB is using custom ingress controller
+Repeat this for each ALB.
 1. Confirm IBM provided ingress controller is disabled.
-Use _<ALBid\>_ from previous commands.
 ```bash
 $ ibmcloud ks albs --cluster <cluster-name> | grep <ALBid>
 ```